TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

 ![NodeRed](NodeRed_01.png)

 When you see this screen Node-Red is ready to be used.

+#### Setting a custom username and password for Node-Red

+/todo toevoegen

 ### Configuring MariaDB
 MariaDB is accessed at `<ip-address>:3306` and managed using PHPMyAdmin.